 The main difference is reliability under different conditions.
-Industrial computers need to be extremely reliable and tested through difficult working situations since factories, government entities, manufacturers, mining plants, and many businesses rely on them for their operation.
+Ruggedized computers need to be extremely reliable and tested through difficult working situations since factories, government entities, manufacturers, mining plants, and many businesses rely on them for their operation.

-Industrial computers are more rugged inside and out.
+Industrial mini computers are more rugged inside and out.
 The outside casing is usually stronger to protect the internals and allows the computer to handle more impact, shaking, vibration, voltage spikes, and other factors that can easily destroy a standard computer.

 Since these computers are used in many different places, situations, and applications, adaptability and versatility are huge bonuses.
 What we mean by customizability is how the computer can be configured and set up to meet your specific needs.
 There are many options when it comes to computer internals: hard drive options, RAM and storage sizes, ports and I/O choices, Wi-Fi and 3G/4G connectivity, and a lot more.